stevenc49/stevenc49.github.io/pages/journal.md

 When you run the code, you can print(num, trackerVars...) at the end of the loop and verify what you get when you execute matches what you think you should get.

+Getting prep'ed for my practice interview.
+Just reviewing all the different "bag of tricks" by going thru jekyll blog.

 ### Jun 10